Peugeot 908: 2011

 The 908 was known under the codename 90X during development.
 The car was officially revealed in February 2011.

 The 908's first competitive outing was at the 2011 Sebring 12 Hours.
 The new cars faced competition from the older R15+ and the older-specification Oreca Peugeot 908 HDi FAP.
 Both Peugeots ran at the front, building a 2-second gap per lap over the Audi but relentless safety car periods cut their lead over time.
 Marc Gené then shoved the car to the inside of Capello in turn 17.
 Both cars spun but only Gené hit the barrier and suffered a suspension failure.
 The #8 led for a while until a slow pit stop and a spin by Lamy threw them back to third.
 The Peugeots finished 3rd and 8th.

 At the 2011 1000 km of Spa, three 908s were up against Audi's new R18 as well as the R15+ and Oreca / Matmut 908.
 After a disastrous qualifying session leaving only one 908 in the top ten, they quickly got to the front of the field during the first laps and soon were running 1-2-3 after the R18s ran into technical issues.
 After an off by the third placed 908 piloted by Pedro Lamy, Tom Kristensen's R18 took its position.
 Following damage to the engine cover of the R18, the Peugeots regained the podium positions, but a front suspension failure half an hour before the end of the race led to a nine-minute pit-stop and a drop into position eight.
 Nonetheless this same car achieved the fastest lap of the event at 2:03.699.

 At Le Mans the three Peugeot 908s were able to battle Audi for the lead of the race.
 Aided by fewer pit stops, Peugeot remained on the same lap as the lead Audi but failed to catch the leader in the final hour, the No. 9 Peugeot crossing the finish line thirteen seconds behind the race winner.

 2012

 A hybrid version of the 908 known as the Peugeot 908 Hybrid4 was expected to run in the FIA World Endurance Championship in 2012 in addition to an updated version of the regular car, but after poor economic performance in 2011 Peugeot cancelled their race program for 2012.
 Peugeot was already at Sebring to test the new cars, so the announcement came as a severe blow to Peugeot Sport Total.

+Complete racing results

+Intercontinental Le Mans Cup

+(key) Races in bold indicates pole position.
+Races in italics indicates fastest lap.